 I nod again and lean up to give her a quick kiss.
 "Yeah, very."

-She nods, muzzle dipping to turn that into something of a nuzzle, and I can feel her nose tracing along one of those white bands of fur on my cheek, then under my chin, dipping down to tease at the coil of blue fur--faded now to more of an aqua--peeking up above the scoop-neck of my shirt.
+She nods, muzzle dipping to turn that motion into something of a nuzzle, and I can feel her nose tracing along one of those white bands of fur on my cheek, then under my chin, dipping down to tease at the coil of blue fur--faded now to a pale aqua--peeking up above the scoop-neck of my shirt.
 Her soft, low voice is muffled by my fur, "This is okay, too?"

 Without tucking my muzzle uncomfortably low, all I can really see are her ears, so I lean forward to place a kiss between them, fur and familiar scent tickling at my nose.
 "Mmhm."
 I've given up saying more.